compscidude/github-commands/README.md

 > git push -u origin master

-Frequently used commands
+To add new changes to the repository, the following three commands are required.

-> git add.
+1) git add .
-> git commit -m "new commit"
+2) git commit -m "new commit"
-> git push -u origin master
+3) git push -u origin master